 Thanks to the fast ferry connections from nearby Sicily, you can visit the island just for the day.
-If you want to take it easy, we could recommend staying at Lipari for 2-3 days and continuing your adventure to the other Aeolic Islands.
+If you want to take it easy, we could recommend staying in Lipari for 2-3 days and continuing your adventure to the other Aeolian Islands.

 Read on to discover more about the beautiful Lipari.